Best Dictation Software for Lawyers in 2026: Ranked and Reviewed

 VoicePrivate works in any app.
 Clio, Word, PDFs, email, your firm's DMS, custom intake forms.
 There's no special integration required because it operates at the OS level, feeding text wherever your cursor sits.
 It also works offline, which matters when you're in a courthouse with spotty service or reviewing documents on a flight.

-Not ideal for: Large firms deeply invested in Windows-based Dragon workflows with dedicated IT support.
+Not ideal for: Large firms deeply invested in Windows-based Dragon workflows with dedicated IT support, or anyone who needs voice command control rather than dictation.

 #2: Dragon Legal Anywhere